balinth0rvath/CarND-Traffic-Sign-Classifier/writeup.md

  * Test set accuracy of 0.945
  * External test set accuracy of 0.8

+I was modifying only one type of hyperparameter on each training session to not get lost.

 I found that the depth of first and second convolution layer is not enough for a 3-depth input, so I modified them to 16 and 32, rescpectively.
 Fully connected layer inputs were adepted to them.

-Validation accuracy on consecutive epochs was alternating around a slightly emerging result, so I set a large number on it Increasing the batch size from 128 to 512 resulted about 1% bigger validation accuracy
+Validation accuracy on consecutive epochs was alternating around a slightly emerging result, so I set a large number on epoch number.

+Increasing the batch size from 128 to 512 resulted about 1% bigger validation accuracy

 Mean of distribution being in the center helps gradient descent to work better.
 Decreasing and increasing the width of distribution caused lower accuracy, so I left in unchanged